parseur/parseur-py/README.md

 ✅ Upload documents by file or email content
 ✅ Reprocess, skip, copy, or delete documents
 ✅ Manage custom webhooks for real-time events
+✅ Listen to events in real time with a temporary webhook & tunnel
 ✅ Fully-featured **Command Line Interface (CLI)**

 ---